elementbound/pygrunt/proposed.md

 FileSet, and a Stage Hook to preprocess ( or a preprocess stage if it's not present ).
 This would preprocess all the added cython_sources and generate .c files.
 Optionally it could add these generated files to the project's sources.

+#### CythonProject ####

+The @with_cython feature feels clumsy, since the traditional Project and a Cython project work differently.
+The usual Project has a bunch of sources and one output.
+A Cython Project translates a bunch of .pyx files to .c and compiles each of them **as a separate module**.
+So it has multiple outputs.

+It makes a lot more sense to have a CythonProject that does the transpiling and compiling, instead of trying to cram everything into the Project class.

+> What about additional sources needed by the .pyx files?

+> If the .pyx files depend on a library, that's fine - just tell Cython's compiler to link against
+> them.

+> If those are source files, either compile them to a library beforehand with a different project.
+> Adding this functionality to CythonProject doesn't make that much sense.